 I discussed this new anonymity with J and my friend, Sam–I even took down my books from Amazon.
 But after much deliberating over this decision, and then my mum calling me to tell me not to “dress revealing” outside (meaning someone in my family is still preeing my life online and posts–honestly do they have nothing better to do with their time?), I decided – screw it.

 I put my poetry books back up on Amazon.
 Whoever it is must be following me under a fake name, and keeping tabs on everything I put up and is snitching, despite being in their mid-30s with a spouse and children.
 A bit weird and childish.
 But I won’t allow this pathetic behaviour to affect my choices and my writing.
-So my name is Sumaiya Ahmed and I am the proud owner of Brown Girl Guilt and founder of Poised, which will be launching in September 2020 and is an online platform for womxn and the LGBT+ community to write and create art, whether its through photos or illustrations.

 I write about relationships, sex, pieces to challenge the stigma surrounding our bodies, our choices, love, sexuality, our very existence.
 I write to break taboos and create conversations, to speak against the age-old traditions of “what will people say?” and putting izzat before everything.